application-research/delta/docs/make-e2e-deal.md

 # Prepare the deal `metadata` request.
 In order to create a successful deal, Delta requires the following information `metadata` request:
-- `Estuary API Key`.
+- `API_KEY`.
 This is used to authenticate the request.
 This is attached to the Authentication Header of the request.
 - The content to be stored or the piece-commitment of the content.
     - `data file or cid`: The content to be stored.
 This can be a file or a directory.
     - `piece-commitment`: The piece-commitment of the content.
 This is the pre-computed piece cid, piece size (padded and unpadded) and file size.